Tinker0425/PetFinderAPI/README.md

 **Google Data Studio - Looker** to create and share the dashboard.

 After loading the transformed data into BigQuery, a dashboard to visualize key metrics and trends in pet adoption:
-- **Tile 1**: A pie chart showing the distribution of dogs vs. cats.
+- **Tile 1**: A pie chart showing the distribution of species (ex. dog, cat, rabbit, etc).
-- **Tile 2**: A time series chart showing the number of adoptions of cats and dogs time.
+- **Tile 2**: A time series chart showing the total number of pet profiles added daily to PetFinder.

 ![graphs](looker.png)